sayzlim/sayzlim.github.io/source/_posts/2011-07-10-conversation.md

 tags:
 - zen
 ---
-When was the last time you really immerse yourself into a conversation?
+When was the last time you immerse yourself in a conversation?
 A conversation that is simply for fun.
 A conversation where you’re being yourself.
-A conversation where you use your mouth instead of fingers to express yourself.
+A conversation where you use your speech instead of touchscreen to express yourself.

 A conversation is more than just typing a message and send it to your friends.
 It’s more than just BUZZing your friends.
 It’s more than just giving a phone call to your family.
 It’s more than just a simple LIKE button.